cdsittampalam/documentation/docs/Deposit & Withdraw.md

 These include details of:

 * withdrawal address approvals
-* transactions approvals that cover those from the trade initiator and one or more custodians.
+* transactions approvals that cover those from the trade initiator and one or more custodians
 * custodian approvals specifically for the fund of the transaction

 #### Address Approvals